ahlbertng/techcorp-architecture/README.md

 aws ec2 describe-vpcs --filters "Name=tag:Name,Values=techcorp-vpc"
 ```

-💡 **Tip:** Run `terraform destroy` when not in use to avoid charges!
+**Tip:** Run `terraform destroy` when not in use to avoid charges!

 ## Support

 For issues or questions:
-1. Check the Troubleshooting section above
+Check the Troubleshooting section above
-2. Review Terraform error messages carefully
+Review Terraform error messages carefully
-3. Check AWS CloudWatch logs for instance initialization errors
+Check AWS CloudWatch logs for instance initialization errors
-4. Verify all prerequisites are met
+Verify all prerequisites are met

-## License

-This is an assessment project for educational purposes.

----